skeggse/nicely/README.md

 nicely(times, fn)
 -----------------

-The primary export, which collects results in an object, use as follows:
+The primary export, which collects results in an object.
+Use as follows:

 ```js
 var nicely = require('nicely');